 - Keep in mind – that is can take up to 40 minutes before you can feel that you have been inflicted by stingers.

 Fraser Island is still a fun family-friendly environment to visit however as with all unknown territory you need to know what lies ahead of you.

 Remember that these dangers can be found anywhere, so you need to take precautions when visiting.

-Keep in mind, that if something looks cute or interesting, do not touch.
+Keep in mind, that if something looks cute or interesting, do not touch it.
 If you are an adrenaline junkie and must test the waters or sand, know the dangers that may lurk around.

-Why not follow onto our other post about What is the safest beach in Australia?.
+Why not follow our other post about What is the safest beach in Australia?.

 One thing to note is, that pets aren’t allowed on the island this is for the protection of the native wildlife, So please do not take any pets to the island.

 Visiting the beach is a beautiful opportunity to see mother nature at its best.
 There's nothing quite like hearing the waves rolling in on a soft, sandy shoreline.
 While visiting the beach is a...